franpoz/Singularity-Tutorial/04-bind-mounts/README.md

 You can specify other directories to bind using the `--bind` option or the environmental variable `$SINGULARITY_BINDPATH`

-Let's say we want to use our `cowsay.img` container to "analyze data" and save results in a different directory.
+Let's say we want to use our `cowsay.sif` container to "analyze data" and save results in a different directory.
 For this example, we first need to create a new directory with some data on our host system.

 ```
 $ sudo mkdir /data